CommonsBuild/tqf/README.md

 - Community voting mechanisms
 - Other custom algorithms designed by the community

-By providing this level of customization, Alloha empowers communities to experiment with and optimize their funding mechanisms, leading to more equitable and effective public goods funding.
+By providing this level of customization, TQF empowers communities to experiment with and optimize their funding mechanisms, leading to more equitable and effective public goods funding.

-## TEGRX
+## TEGR

 ### TEGR2